inspec/inspec/docs/inspec_and_friends.md

 end
 ```

 That said, InSpec is not RSpec.
-InSpec does not support arbitrary RSpec features.
 Some key differences:

- * RSpec `describe` blocks are intended to be nested.
-In InSpec, `describe`
- blocks should not be nested; instead use `control` blocks to describe a
- higher-level grouping of tests.
+ * In InSpec, `describe` blocks should not be nested; instead use `control` blocks to describe a higher-level grouping of tests.
+ * The RSpec `shared_example` sonstruct is not suppoerted.
+Instead, create a simple custom resource that executes repetitious tasks.
- * RSpec is a tool designed for software engineers.
+ * InSpec is aimed at compliance practitioners and infrastructure testers, so our focus is providing a few, well-supported, easy-to-use [universal matchers](https://www.inspec.io/docs/reference/matchers/), such as `cmp`.
+In contrast, RSpec is a tool designed for software engineers.
 It thus supports a very large range of matchers, to enable testing of software engineering constructs such as exceptions, Object Oriented Programming relationships, and so on.
-In contrast, InSpec is aimed at compliance practioners and infrastructure testers, so our focus is providing a few, well-supported, easy-to-use universal matchers, such as `cmp`.
- * RSpec is a separate project from InSpec.
-Its release schedule and feature set are beyond the control of the InSpec team.
-While you are free to use RSpec-specific features in your InSpec profiles, the InSpec team can only support those features described at [docs.inspec.io](https://docs.inspec.io).
+ * While InSpec uses parts of the RSpec project and codebase, it is a separate project from InSpec.
+Rspec's release schedule and feature set are beyond the control of the InSpec team.
+While it is possible to use many of the RSpec core features within InSpec profiles, InSpec can only guarantee that the features described at [docs.inspec.io](https://docs.inspec.io) will function correctly.
+Some RSpec core functionality may be removed in future versions of InSpec as needed to ensure stability in the InSpec project.

 ## Serverspec